 First, perhaps we could improve the way we detect and represent genomic segments from sequence data.
 There are two parts to this: one is about improving inference of the genotypes with imputation, sequencing strategies, etc, and the other is about improving the representation of the genomes, and making explicit use of the information from segmental structure of the data.

 One weakness of previous research is that it, universally, used imputed sequence data.
 This limitation is unavoidable, unless a technological breakthrough makes whole-genome sequencing as cheap as SNP chip genotyping.
 Imputation from sequence data is still not as straightforward as imputation of SNP chip data, but there are now several strategies based on Hidden Markov models (Browning et al., 2021, 2018; Delaneau et al., 2019) or multilocus segregation analysis (Ros-Freixedes et al., 2020; Whalen et al., 2018).
-Any imputation to sequence-level will rely on some less dense set of markers to impute from.
-The lower-density markers may be derived from extremely low-coverage sequencing, reduced representation sequencing, or SNP chip genotyping.
-Regardless, the lower-density marker panel may not be able to capture all the breakpoints between genomic segments, i.e., recombination event that have happened in the population.
-That means that while imputed sequence data can be mostly accurate, by filling in the blanks between genotyped markers based on known haplotypes, it will not recover the full fine-scale structure of segments in the population.
+Any imputation to sequence-level will rely on some less dense set of markers to impute from, derived from extremely low-coverage sequencing, reduced representation sequencing, or SNP chip genotyping.
+While modern imputation methods perform well, and can be checked on held-out data, imputed data always has some limitations, like the ability to recover rare variants and resolve the location of new recombination events.

-More data might be needed, especially to capture more of the rare variants.
+More sequence data might be needed, especially to capture more of the rare variants.
 Recent results (Ros-Freixedes et al., 2022a) suggest that larger sample sizes might help, as whole-genome sequence data tended to do better in populations where the training sets were larger.
 More sequenced individuals mean more individuals with high density genotypes and more ability to detect rare variants.
 There are many rare and population-specific variants that may contribute to traits (Ros-Freixedes et al., 2022b), and simulations that vary the allele frequency spectrum show that rare causative variants make genomic prediction more difficult (MacLeod et al., 2014; Wientjes et al., 2015).
 Part of the solution may be to sequence more, which adds to the cost.
 If very low coverage sequencing could become an alternative to SNP chip genotyping, as some have suggested (Snelling et al., 2020), that might help contribute sequence information.
-However, we should keep in mind that simulations that have perfect data still struggle with genomic prediction with whole-genome sequence, suggesting that imputation accuracy is not the main issue.
+However, we should keep in mind that simulations that have perfect data still struggle with genomic prediction with whole-genome sequence, suggesting that even if imputation accuracy were perfect, there would be additional issues.

 It might also be possible to find new representations of population-scale whole-genome sequence data that facilitate genomic prediction.
-Currently, the options are either to put all variants into a large, potentially millions-by-millions, matrix and letting a model sort them out — a modelling strategy that is not at all successful — or to use a pre-selection method to find a smaller set of more relevant markers, either by literal pre-selection that subsets the variants that the model is seeing or by some Bayesian mixture model that does variable selection based on data.
+Currently, the options are either to put all variants into a large, potentially millions-by-millions, matrix and letting a model sort them out — a modelling strategy that is not at all successful — or to use a pre-selection method to find a smaller set of more relevant markers, either by literal pre-selection that subsets the variants that the model is seeing or by some model that does variable selection based on data.
 A third option might be to find a representation of genome segments that capture the relevant structure, with the ambition to fit a model that does not struggle so much when given millions of variants.